Dividing Marital Property in a Florida Divorce

 The law also establishes rules governing additional assets and liabilities, including:

-Equitable distribution may not seem fair to some individuals, but the fact remains that it was accumulated for the benefit of husband and wife, and it shall be divided equitably.
+Equitable distribution and dividing marital property may not seem fair to some individuals.
+But the fact remains that it was accumulated for the benefit of husband and wife.
+So, it shall be divided equitably.